pythonkid2/DevOps-Practice/Q&A/Devops.md

 - Track the build and test status of each branch independently.
 - Merge changes back to the main branch (e.g., master) once the development on a branch is complete and tested.

+### How to Store AWS credentials in Jenkins?

+Store AWS credentials in Jenkins securely using Credentials Plugin:

+* Install Credentials Plugin (usually pre-installed).
+* Go to Jenkins Credentials and create credentials (e.g., AWS Credentials).
+* Provide your AWS access key ID and secret access key.

+Less secure option (avoid if possible):

+* Install Amazon Web Services plugin (if needed).
+* Add credentials to your AWS config file (e.g., ~/.aws/credentials).
+* Configure Jenkins job to use that specific profile.

 ## How to Add Custom Plugin in Jenkins